craigatk/projektor-doc/content/docs/github-pull-request/index.md

 Projektor will update the pull request comment with additional test reports when the code pull request is updated and more builds run.

+## Requirements

+For the pull request comments you'll need to be using at least the following versions of the Projektor publishing plugins:

+* Gradle plugin `7.1.0`+
+* Node script `3.1.0`+